minh197/web102_prework/README.md

 Submitted by: **Minh Nguyen**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea-Worthy** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **7** hours spent in total